cbaziotis/ntua-slp-semeval2018/README.md

 [Gensim's implementation](https://radimrehurek.com/gensim/)
 of word2vec.
 For preprocessing the tweets we used [ekphrasis](https://github.com/cbaziotis/ekphrasis).
-Finally, used the following parameteres for training the word2vec embeddings:
+Finally, we used the following parameteres for training the embeddings:
 `window_size = 6`, `negative_sampling = 5` and `min_count = 20`.

-You can download one of the following word embeddings:
+We freely share our pre-trained embeddings:
 - [ntua_twitter_300.txt](https://drive.google.com/open?id=1b-w7xf0d4zFmVoe9kipBHUwfoefFvU2t):
 300 dimensional embeddings.
 - [ntua_twitter_affect_310.txt](https://drive.google.com/open?id=11zrXc1h_saJsMT6eo0VARKeZuzvK2bU0):
 310 dimensional embeddings, consisting of 300d word2vec embeddings + 10 affective dimensions.

-Finally, put the downloaded embeddings file in `/embeddings` folder.
+Finally, you should put the downloaded embeddings file in the `/embeddings` folder.

-#### 3 - Update mode configs
+#### 3 - Update model configs
 Our model definitions are stored in a python configuration file.
 Each config contains the model parameters and things like the batch size, number of epochs and embeddings file.
 You should update the